Congratulations on your pregnancy!

 Unless you’re experiencing a problem, your first appointment will take place in your eighth week of pregnancy.
 During this appointment, we’ll:

 • Ask questions about your health and habits.
 This will help us check for issues that could affect your pregnancy.
 One important question will involve the date of your last period.
-This information will help us project your baby’s due date
+This information will help us project your baby’s due date.

 • Perform a full physical exam, including a pelvic exam